When in London: What To Do As a Solo Traveler

 There are a lot of souvenirs to buy at Convent Gardens.

-… I get bored easily, but even was able to spend almost an hour perusing through shops.
+… I get bored easily, but even was able to spend almost an hour perusing through the shops.
 There are both indoor and outdoor stores, so it’s the perfect place to monitor the rain and take shelter while you wait for the sun to come back out.

 I will say that there’s much cheaper places to shop for souvenirs on Oxford street.
 I bought my brother some U.K flag socks for two or three pounds, and my dad a shot glass for I think £1.50.